theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs/requirements-and-installation/installation.md

 **Installation using the Wizard**

-Start the installation by running the installer for SharePoint 2010, 2013 or 2016: **ERPConnectServicesSetup20XX.exe**
+Start the installation by running the installer for SharePoint: **ERPConnectServicesSetup20XX.exe**

 The **Welcome** page of the **Setup Wizard** will come up.